mdh266/PECS/Documentation/README.md

 \image html Poisson-grid.png

 The details of this mesh (refinements, height, radii, boundary layer) are controlled as described above.
-The length of the domain is set by,
+The entire width of the domain is set by,

 <code>  set mesh length    = ... </code>

-Both radii **MUST** be smaller than the mesh length.
+Both radii **MUST** be smaller than the mesh width.
 See Grid_Maker::Grid for more information.
 Finally, the left and the right boundaries of the the entire domain will have Dirchlet boundary conditions (explained in Model section), while the top and bottom of the domain will have Neumann conditions (explained in Model section) by,